-- a.
-The replacement project is compatible with the district in terms of massing, siting, rhythm, composition, patterns of openings, quality of material, and intensity of detailing; - b.
-New street frontage with forms that reflect the widths and rhythm of the facades on the street and entrances that reflect the patterns on the street; - c.
-The replacement project provides high visual interest that either reflects the level and quality of visual interest of the district contributors or otherwise enhances the visual interest of the district; - d.
-If the design contrasts the new to the historic character, the replacement project enriches the historic character of the district; - e.
-Is consistent with the visual cohesiveness of the district.
-For the purpose of this item, visual cohesiveness is the architectural character, the sum of all visual aspects, features, and materials that defines the district.
-A new structure contributes to the visual cohesiveness of a district if it relates to the design characteristics of a historic district while also conveying its own time.
-New construction may do so by drawing upon some basic building features, such as the way in which a building is located on its site, the manner in which it relates to the street, its basic mass, form, direction or orientation (horizontal vs. vertical), recesses and projections, quality of materials, patterns of openings and level of detailing.
-When a combination of some these design variables are arranged in a new building to relate to those seen traditionally in the area, but integral to the design and character of the proposed new construction, visual cohesiveness results; and f.
-The project will not cause the district to lose its current historic status [see 17.136.075(C)(3) of Attachment B].
+rage o or o

+Category II (continued) b.
+The replacement project provides high

+The following Local visual interest that either reflects the level

+Register Properties: and quality of visual interest of the district

+S-7/S-20/API contributors or otherwise enhances the

+contributors & visual interest of the district; ·

+noncontributors c.
+If the design contrasts the new to the

+historic character, the replacement project

+enriches the historic character of the

+district;

+d.
+Is consistent with the visual cohesiveness

+of the district.
+For the purpose of this

+item, visual cohesiveness is the

+architectural character, the sum of all

+visual aspects, features, and materials that

+defines the district.
+A new structure

+contributes to the visual cohesiveness of a

+district if it relates to the design

+characteristics of a historic district while ,

+also conveying its own time.
+New

+construction may do so by drawing upon

+some basic building features, such as the

+way in which a building is located on its

+site, the manner in which it relates to the

+street, its basic mass, form, direction or

+orientation (horizontal vs. vertical),

+recesses and projections, quality of

+materials, patterns of openings and level

+of detailing.
+When a combination of some

+these design variables are arranged in a

+new building to relate to those seen

+traditionally in the area, but integral to the

+1 design and character of the proposed new construction, visual cohesiveness results; ł

+and

+e.
+The replacement project will not cause the

+district to lose its current historic status.

+district to 1030 hts outront prototo status.

+6. It is economically, functionally a.
+Could alternations or additions to the existing building make the current or a future use generate a

+architecturally, or structurally infeasible to reasonable economic return and/or architecturally/structurally accommodate the proposed uses?

+incorporate the historic building into the b.
+Do preservation alternatives exist which can achieve at least the same level of non-preservation

+proposed development. benefits?

+c.
+Include discussion of potential economic benefits of a rehabilitated or reused cultural resource,

+www.s.com including how building or district character-might-affect-property-values, attract-commercial

+economic development, and increase City tax revenues.